-Wild@Life collaborated with Turkish government to stop a Youtuber who is supporting wildlife trade repeatedly and abusing the primates he buys from smugglers.
-He has bought three primates so far and pretended that they were same monkeys.
-People thought they look cute together, but the truth was not like as it was seen on his Youtube, TikTok channels and Instagram account.
+WildatLife e.V.
+(Wild@Life) has launched the first campaign in Turkey, targeting wildlife trafficking and “famous” social media people using primates they have bought via the illegal trade, for their own fame.
+For this vital important mission, we have collaborate with the Turkish Government to stop a famous Social Media Influencer and Youtuber who is fueling wildlife trafficking repeatedly and abusing the primates he outsources from smugglers.
+He has illegally bought three primates and pretended that they were the same animals.
+People thought they look cute together but the truth was not like as it was seen on his Youtube, TikTok channels and Instagram account.
+We have taken the primate from him and the next day he was procuring another one.
+The fans were not seeing the crimes and the sad animal trafficking and trading behind it.

 Below you can read the interview of Aslihan Gedik with Daily Sabah: